Congo seizes gold worth $1.9 million in Okapi wildlife reserve

-Lieutenant Jean de Dieu Musongela, head of the military prosecutor’s office in Mambasa, said on Tuesday the 31 ingots, which would have entered the open market after being smuggled through a neighbouring country, came from Muchacha, which he described as a mine in the Okapi reserve.
+Lieutenant Jean de Dieu Musongela, head of the military prosecutor’s office in Mambasa, said on Tuesday the gold came from Muchacha, which he described as a mine in the Okapi reserve.

 Mining in the reserve - a UNESCO World Heritage site, home to okapi, forest elephants, and other endangered species - is illegal, but the Congolese mining registry shows Okapi covering a smaller area than on UNESCO’s maps.

-Three Congolese men were arrested, he added, but another two men, who were Chinese, managed to flee, Musongela said.
+Three Congolese men were arrested, Musongela said, but another two men, who were Chinese, fled.
+The three suspects were later taken to the provincial capital Bunia for further questioning.

-Tonnes of gold are smuggled out of Democratic Republic of Congo’s Ituri province yearly through Uganda and other neighbouring countries, U.N. experts have found, depriving the state of revenues from its natural resources.

 “Not only are these people mining gold, they are also melting it,” said Musongela, adding the authorities did not know the extent of the operation.